-The PrepCon is strongly recommended to establish standard processes for the verification and quality control of data submissions.
 When in place, the Commission should consider establishing a framework for data submissions including the identification of data correspondents and the definition of schedules for data reporting.
 The identification of an individual responsible for data reporting is crucial not only for monitoring purposes but also for feedback and review, particularly where discrepancies in reported data are identified.
-The adoption of such a framework at an early stage will enhance the Commission's capability to verify and validate data submissions and disseminate accurate and complete data in a timely fashion.
+Adoption of such a framework at an early stage will enhance the Commission's capability to verify and validate data submissions and disseminate accurate and complete data in a timely fashion.